Bianchi-I cosmology with scale dependent $G$ and $\Lambda$ in asymptotically safe gravity: Introduction

-For $\Lambda_0=0$, we compute a power-series solution in inverse cosmic time for a general equation of state parameter $w$.
+For $\Lambda_0=0$, we compute a power-series solution in inverse cosmic time for a perfect fluid with the simplest form of the equation of state $p=w \rho$ with constant $w$.
 Most importantly we give the general criterion, valid for any $\Lambda_0$, if the universe becomes isotropic in the late time, and show that it becomes isotropic for $-1<w<1$ but not for $w = 1$.
 We also investigate the role of quantum corrections in the isotropization process starting from a highly anisotropic initial state by numerically integrating the evolution equations.
-Our results indicate that the quantum-corrected volume expands more rapidly than in the classical case, leading to earlier isotropization.
+Our results indicate that the quantum-improved volume expands more rapidly than in the classical case, leading to earlier isotropization.
 For $\Lambda_0 > 0$, we give the inverse power-series solution in the exponential of the cosmic time and also study the solution numerically.
-We find that the isotropy is always achieved in the late time, in accordance with the cosmic no hair theorem, ensuring that the universe asymptotically approaches a de Sitter state, and the quantum corrections make the isotropization faster.
+We find that the isotropy is always achieved in the late time, in accordance with the cosmic no hair theorem, ensuring that the universe asymptotically approaches a de Sitter state (for a discussion of the cosmic no hair theorem, see, e.g., \cite{Barrow:1987ia,Kitada:1991ih,Kitada:1992uh} and references therein), and the quantum corrections make the isotropization faster.